 What Zynga looks for in acquisitions

 Eric Kress, moderator: Yes, I think we both have an M&A banker background, unfortunately.
 You know the main things that we want to talk about is your acquisition strategy, and Zynga’s strategy going forward.
-First thing is when you’re looking at acquisitions similar to the question that I was asked, what is it that attracted you to the ones that you are looking at and what’s going to attract you going forward?
+The first thing is when you’re looking at acquisitions similar to the question that I was asked, what is it that attracted you to the ones that you are looking at, and what’s going to attract you going forward?